 The torc collective is a group of goldsmiths, silversmiths, jewellers and craftspeople who have been generous in providing advice, comment and help regarding all matters torc.
-Those we speak with most frequently are listed below, but we would also like to acknowledge and thank the myriad of social media respondees who regularly provide insights into their skilled craft and metalworking activities.
+Those I speak with most frequently are listed below, but I would also like to acknowledge and thank the myriad of social media respondees who regularly provide insights into their skilled craft and metalworking activities.

 —————————————–